Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Workers who must be physically present with an infected individual, or touch materials the individual has been in contact with, should:

-Immediately contact a healthcare provider if you have symptoms of monkeypox, particularly skin eruptions, swollen lymph nodes, or have had contact with a known or suspected monkeypox case.
+Immediately contact a healthcare provider if you have symptoms of mpox, particularly skin eruptions, swollen lymph nodes, or have had contact with a known or suspected mpox case.

 Facilitating safe interactions is one way to foster a mentally healthy workplace.
 The newly updated Psychologically Safe Leader Assessment tool can help workplace leaders strengthen their psychological health and safety efforts.